Nicolò Guarco: Dogeship

 To concentrate the forces of the city on the challenge posed by the Venetians, Nicolò farmed out the administration (and pacification) of the island of Corsica to yet another maona.
-Even more importantly, on September 22, the doge signed with the representative of the noble exiles an agreement associating them to the government of the Republic, simply barring them from the position of doge.
+Even more importantly, on 22 September the doge signed with the representative of the noble exiles an agreement associating them to the government of the Republic, simply barring them from the position of doge.
 This treaty allowed to solve the problem of the scheming fuorusciti which had plagued the Republic since its creation in 1339.

 The doge came to an agreement with the employers of the company of the Star and tried to pay the mercenaries so that they would leave the Ligurian countryside.
 But Venetian gold quickly brought the mercenaries back under the walls of the city.
-On September 24, 1379, finally, the troops of the Republic backed by the noble militias crushed the mercenaries.
+Finally, on 24 September 1379, the troops of the Republic backed by the noble militias crushed the mercenaries.
 Nicolò was now free to turn the re-invigorated forces of Genoa against Venice.

-On August 6, 1379, the allied troops of Genoa, Hungary, Austria, Carrara and Aquileia managed to take the island of Chioggia in the Venetian laguna, forcing the city to demand terms.
+On 6 August 1379 the allied troops of Genoa, Hungary, Austria, Carrara and Aquileia managed to take the island of Chioggia in the Venetian laguna, forcing the city to demand terms.
 But the conditions asked by the Genoese admiral Pietro Doria were so severe that the Venetians decided to resume fighting.
-The Venetians managed to engineer a counter-attack and by June 26, 1380, the Genoese troops in the laguna had to surrender.
+The Venetians managed to engineer a counter-attack, and by 26 June 1380 the Genoese troops in the laguna had to surrender.

 Pushed out of office

 The defeat triggered a series of rebellions among the noble families of the countryside.
 The doge managed to squash them but the mounting cost of the war was starting to create unrest within the city itself.
 Meanwhile, changes imposed upon the judicial administration and the augmentation of the number of body guards were feeding fears that the doge was aiming at creating an autocratic power base for himself.
 Confronted with mounting criticism, the doge was forced to expel his noble allies from government, decrease taxes and call back his exiled political enemies, the Fregoso and the Adorno.

-Antoniotto Adorno quickly gained the heart of the people and on April 6, 1383, he forced Nicolò Guarco to abandon the dogeship (but not to be elected doge after him).
-Guarco fled the city and found refuge in Finale.
+Antoniotto Adorno quickly gained the heart of the people, and on 6 April 1383 he forced Nicolò Guarco to abandon the dogeship (but not to be elected doge after him).
+Guarco fled the city with his son Antonio and his brothers Isnardo and Lodovico, and found refuge in Finale.
 Soon after, the new doge, Leonardo Montaldo, allowed him to return to Genoa.
 A new plague ravaged the city in 1384, the doge succumbed to the disease and this time Antoniotto Adorno managed to get elected.
 Nicolò, once more, headed towards Finale, but the local lord, the marquis Del Carretto, had changed camp and he delivered him to the new doge.
 Nicolò was sent to the castle of Lirici as a prisoner and died there maybe as early as the summer of 1384.